Writing Tips: How to Come Up With 50 Ideas in 30 Minutes

 Visit the major industry websites.
 Beyond the blogs, there are other websites that provide industry information.
 In my niche, for example, Search Engine Journal and Search Engine Land are great sources for news and authority discussions on topics.
 If you’re in SEO, you can invariably extract some topic ideas from a one-minute survey of the homepage.

 Visit the social profiles of industry leaders.
-Focus on Twitter and Google+.
-If you’re following other leaders in your industry (and you should be), track down their presence on Twitter, and Google+.
+If you’re following other leaders in your industry, and you should be, track down their presence on the platform where they are most active.
+Twitter is a good place to start.
 Here, you’ll find the thread of their conversations, topics that they’re dealing with, and issues that are hot.
 Assuming you’re aware of four or five leaders, you’ll quickly gather fodder for dozens of ideas.

 Use Google autocomplete to come up with keywords and related topics.
 Google search alone is a powerful way to generate keywords that can morph into topic ideas.